-As described in Note 22 to the consolidated financial statements, the Company is cooperating with a variety of ongoing inquiries and investigations from federal, state, and local authorities, regulators, and other governmental entities with respect to the discharge of hexafluoropropylene oxide dimer acid ("HFPO Dimer Acid," sometimes referred to as "GenX" or "C3 Dimer Acid") and other perfluorinated and polyfluorinated compounds ("PFAS") from the Company's Fayetteville Works site in North Carolina ("Fayetteville") into the Cape Fear River, site surface water, groundwater, and air emissions.
-The Company's accruals for these off-site and on-site remedial activities as of December 31, 2019 were \$201 million.
-The Company's estimated liability for off-site replacement drinking water supplies is based on management's assessment of the current facts and circumstances for this matter, which is subject to various assumptions that include the number of affected surrounding properties, response rates to the Company's offer, the type of water treatment systems selected, the cost of the selected water treatment systems, and any related operation, maintenance, and monitoring ("OM&M") requirements, and other charges contemplated by the Consent Order with the North Carolina Department of Environmental Quality ("Consent Order").
-The Company's estimated liability for the on-site remediation activities that are probable and estimable is based on the Corrective Action Plan ("CAP") and management's assessment of the current facts and circumstances, which are subject to various assumptions including the transport pathways (being pathways by which PFAS reaches the Cape Fear River) which will require remedial actions, the types of site surface water and on-site remedies and treatment systems selected and implemented, the estimated cost of such potential remedies and treatment systems, and any related OM&M requirements, and other charges contemplated by the Consent Order and CAP.
+As described in Note 22 to the consolidated financial statements, the Company is cooperating with a variety of ongoing inquiries and investigations from federal, state, and local authorities, regulators, and other governmental entities with respect to the discharge of hexafluoropropylene oxide dimer acid ("HFPO Dimer Acid," sometimes referred to as "GenX" or "C3 Dimer Acid") and per- and polyfluoroalkyl substances ("PFAS") from the Company's Fayetteville Works site in North Carolina ("Fayetteville") into the Cape Fear River, site surface water, groundwater, and air emissions.
+The Company's accruals for these on-site remediation and off-site groundwater remediation activities as of December 31, 2020 were \$194 million.
+The Company's estimated liability for off-site replacement drinking water supplies is based on management's assessment of the current facts and circumstances for this matter, which is subject to various assumptions that include, but are not limited to, the number of affected surrounding properties, response rates to the Company's offer, the timing of expiration of offers made to the property owners, the type of water treatment systems selected (i.e., whole building filtration or reverse osmosis units), the cost of the selected water treatment systems, and any related operation, maintenance, and monitoring ("OM&M") requirements, fines and penalties, and other charges contemplated by the Consent Order.
+The Company's estimated liability for the on-site remediation activities that are probable and estimable is based on the Consent Order, the related addendum with the North Carolina Department of Environmental Quality (the "Addendum"), the Corrective Action Plan ("CAP") and management's assessment of the current facts and circumstances, which are subject to various assumptions including the transport pathways (being pathways by which PFAS reaches the Cape Fear River) which will require remedial actions, the types of interim and permanent site surface water and on-site remedies and treatment systems selected and implemented, the estimated cost of such potential remedies and treatment systems, any related OM&M requirements, and other charges contemplated by the Consent Order and the Addendum.

-The principal considerations for our determination that performing procedures relating to liabilities associated with Fayetteville is a critical audit matter are there was significant judgment by management to estimate the ultimate costs expected to be incurred under environmental regulations, the Consent Order, and the CAP which in turn led to significant auditor judgment, subjectivity and effort in performing procedures to assess management's judgments, including assumptions related to the number of affected surrounding properties, the type of water treatment systems selected, the cost of the selected water treatment systems, transport pathways which will require remedial actions, the types of site surface water and on-site remedies and treatment systems selected and implemented, and the estimated cost of such potential remedies and treatment systems and any related OM&M requirements.
+The principal considerations for our determination that performing procedures relating to liabilities associated with Fayetteville is a critical audit matter are the significant judgment by management to estimate the ultimate costs expected to be incurred under environmental regulations and the Consent Order, including the Addendum and the CAP, which in turn led to significant auditor judgment, subjectivity and effort in performing procedures to assess management's judgments, including assumptions related to the number of affected surrounding properties, the type and corresponding cost of water treatment systems selected, transport pathways which will require remedial actions, the types of site surface water and on-site remedies and treatment systems selected and implemented, the estimated cost of such potential remedies and treatment systems, and any related OM&M requirements.
 Additionally, the audit effort involved the use of professionals with specialized skill and knowledge to assist in performing these procedures and evaluating the audit evidence obtained.